-- 1/3 white onion
+- ⅓ white onion

-- 750g fresh sa ho fun noodles (1 package)
+- 750 g fresh sa ho fun noodles (1 package)

-- 2 handfuls bean sprouts
+- 2 handfuls bean sprouts (approx. 1 ¼ cups)

 - Wash the bean sprouts and set aside

-- Cut 1/3 of a white onion into slices and set aside
+- Cut ⅓ of a white onion into slices and set aside

 - Wash the green onions and cut off the root ends.
-Cut the green onions into 2 inch segments.
-For the thicker parts of the green onions (the white parts) cut those in half length wise as well so they are easier to cook and not chunky.
+Cut the green onions into 2-inch segments.
+For the thicker parts of the green onions (the white parts) cut those in half lengthwise as well so they are easier to cook and not chunky.
 Set aside

 - Slice the beef against the grain, and place it in a bowl with the marinating sauce.
 Mix well and set aside to marinate for 15 minutes.